 Volatile Fuel Storage

+So, are home generators worth it?
+It honestly comes down to your own needs.
 Convenience comes at a premium (we’re looking at you, standby generators!), but is often worth the price for safe and simple operation if you can afford it.
 In terms of safety, ease of use, and convenience, the standby generator wins in all categories.
-However, while fuel storage, proper ventilation and risk of theft all work against the portable generator, but it will usually win out on price.
+However, while fuel storage, proper ventilation, and risk of theft all work against the portable generator, but it will usually win out on price.